joslarson/taktil/README.md

 ## Creating Components

 Now that we've defined our controls, we'll move on to building some reusable components.
 Components, in Taktil, are the state and business logic containers for non-hardware-specific functionality.
+They receive and react to standardized `ControlInput` messages (through the `onControlInput` method) as well as Bitwig API events.
+They also decide when a connected `Control` should be updated by calling its `setState` method, usually in reaction to on of the above mentioned messages or events.

 Controls convert Midi input messages into standardized `ControlInput` messages.
-These messages are sent on to the component through the component's `onControlInput` method.
-In this way, each component definition is able to uniquely define how this input will be handled.
+These messages are sent on to a connected component through the component's `onControlInput` method.
+In this way, each component definition is able to uniquely define how this input will be handled and when and how a control's state will be modified.

-Components are instantiated as members of a `View` definition providing a corresponding control and a params object.

 A connected control converts incoming Midi data into a standardized **ControlInput** object which it sends into the component's `onControlInput` method.